JakeDern/otel-arrow/docs/otap_basics.md

 Now the server will process the DeltaDictionary and update its lookup table for that column before processing the RecordBatch which has the new key.
-Note that our Arrow Schema remains the same as before, we just updated the lookup table.
+Note that our Arrow Schema remains the same as before, we only updated the lookup table.
 So our `schema_id` remains `"0"` for this ArrowPayload.

 ### Resetting the Schema